rbiedrawa/spring-cloud-microservices-demo/applications/config-server/Readme.md

 With the Config Server, you have a central place to manage external properties for applications across all environments.

+Note that the external configuration can be hosted either on GitHub or on local file system, for demo purpose we'll use classpath resources.

 ## Getting Started

 ### Installation